IVR Phone System: What It Is + 4 Steps To Set It Up

 That’s where an IVR phone system can help.
 It gives you a simple way to manage incoming calls, guide callers to the right person, and even answer common questions without involving your team.

-In this guide, we’ll walk you through what an IVR phone system is and how you can set one up in just five easy steps.
+In this guide, we’ll walk you through what an IVR phone system is and how you can set one up in just four easy steps.

-It’s designed to answer common questions, direct callers to the right person, or provide helpful information without needing a live agent.
+It’s designed to answer common questions, transfer calls to the right person, or provide helpful information without needing a live agent.
 Some systems let you press numbers on your phone, while others allow you to speak your request out loud.

-If you’ve ever called your bank or an airline, chances are you’ve used an IVR system before.
+If you’ve ever called your bank or an airline, chances are you’ve used an IVR technology before.
 It’s a common tool that makes customer service faster and more organized.

 Tired of transferring calls manually?
 See how Talkroute’s IVR system makes call management easier.